Setting access policies

 - Allow access from IP addresses of VMs on the Skytap infrastructure – Automatically allows access to Skytap from VMs running in Skytap.
 This permits users to access their Skytap assets from the VM.

 - Apply restrictions to Sharing Portals – Permits only IP addresses within the specified IP address ranges to access Skytap environments using sharing portals or SmartRDP connections generated from a sharing portal.

 Browser activation lets administrators create an additional security layer by requiring users to verify their accounts before they can sign in from an unregistered browser.
 When enabled, all users see this screen when they sign in from an unregistered browser:

 When a user clicks Send Activation Link, an activation email is sent to the address associated with that user account.
 When the user clicks the activation link in the email, the user must enter a valid password; afterward, the browser is activated (via a saved cookie) and is ‘trusted’ by the customer account.

 Users who don’t have a valid email address in their profile never see the activation email and won’t be able to sign in to their accounts.
 Those users should contact their administrator to update their email address, which automatically sends an email validation link (to find your account administrator, see Finding your primary administrator).

 For new users, clicking on the initial user activation link also activates their default browser.

 Click Require security tokens for API requests to enable API security tokens for users.

 When this feature is enabled:

 - Users must use their API security token to authenticate API requests.
-The API will not accept requests that are authenticated with the user’s account password.
+The API won’t accept requests that are authenticated with the user’s account password.

 - Users can view and regenerate their security tokens from the My Account page.
 For instructions, see Finding your user name and API security token.

 - We strongly recommend that you require security tokens for API access.
 If this feature is disabled, users can authenticate to the API using their standard user name and password.

 - API security tokens are difficult to guess and can be changed independently of account passwords.